 Five mic kits usually come with mics for the shells only.
 Companies forgo the need for overheads for small venues since cymbals are already loud on their own.
 However if you chance upon a live recording with just the shell mics, you can still come up with an overhead mic track for your mix.

-Six and Seven Mic Techniques - Miking Rock Drums with Two and Three Toms
+How to Record Drums with Six and Seven Drum Mic Techniques - Miking Drums with Two and Three Toms

 This is what most people would recognize as "standard" with a Kick, Snare, Rack 1, Rack 2 (optional), Floor Tom, and two Overhead Mics.
 Most recording studios have this set up as a basic starting point.